plexusent/dev_api_docs/api_v3/tv endpoints documentation.md

 **Note About TV Availabilities**

 Our television data is hierarchical in nature, with `Shows` having `Seasons` which have `Episodes`.

-(Shows may, in rare cases have episodes direcly, but we try to avoid that).
+In rare cases, Shows may directly possess episodes, but typically they will belong to a season.

-Each of those three levels may have their own availability records.
+Each of the three levels may have their own availability records.
 For example, most availabitities are on the episode level, however iTunes has full "Season Passes" available for a one-time purchase.
 It's possible but not common for a Show to have an availability.